vmleon/oci-hello-loganalytics/README.md

 Answer yes to confirm the `plan` and the `apply`.

-After you deploy successfully your Kubernetes Cluster, run the export on the terraform output to configure kubectl and helm.
+After you deploy successfully your Kubernetes Cluster, run the `export KUBECONFIG` pointing to the generated `kubeconfig` file to configure kubectl and helm.

 ## Manual Test Application